 How to Repair the corrupt MDF file?

-Although, there is no robust manual method to recover the tables from the corrupt MDF file.
+Although, there is no robust free method to recover the tables from the corrupt MDF file.
 Restore from a recent backup file of the SQL Server can help but the chances of corruption in backup files stored on the same system are also high along with the original MDF file.

 There is a DBDC command, that can look for the minor issues in the database and remove them (Repair MDF File).
 You need to run the command in the same database where the MDF file is present.
 Please follow the step given below;